Can a binary tree be empty?

-In a binary tree, where is a new node typically inserted?
+In the context of BST insertion, where is a new node with a key smaller than all existing keys typically inserted?

 What is the maximum number of children a node can have in a binary tree?